AnonymoZ/Horizontal-Sundial-with-Lines-Computed-Graphically/Readme.md

 I will assume you have read the book, but concepts you should have known I write them with Caps so you can still follow.

+Disclaimer:<br>
-Disclaimer: The code itself will not give you this image!
+The code itself will not give you this image!
 Each script of code will give you _a piece_ of the image as a graphic (.svg).
 But you'll have to assemble all manually in Adobe Illustrator🤮, [Affinity Designer](https://affinity.serif.com/en-us/designer/)😁 or [Inkscape](https://inkscape.org/release/inkscape-1.1/)😏.
+A next section shows you how.

-And add a rectangle to know how to place Gnomon, a faint black vertical line so you can split page!
+And add a rectangle to know how to place Gnomon, and a faint black vertical line so you can split page!

-It is far better this way, compared to generating everything in one click.
-Because!
-We need different angles for different countries.
-And even so, the distance to the Analemma will depend on how you have cut your Gnomon
+## Which Script Does What

+The exact reasoning behind the codes is in the pdf, but I gave you 3 scripts:
+* plot - DialFace.py<br>
+ Yala
+* plot - LongitudinalCorrection.py<br>
+ Yala
+* plot - Analemma.py<br>
+ Yala

+## How to Assemble in Affinity Designer

+Follow book instructions for your ware, but I use [Affinity Designer](https://affinity.serif.com/en-us/designer/).

+## What to Change in the Scripts for _Your_ Project